 Although it’s made for a quiet, homey Christmas, this garland can stay up throughout the winter.
 With its woodland characters and all-white theme, it adds just a touch of decoration to its surroundings.
 More an embellishment than something overtly decorative.
-So after Christmas when I’m less inclined to keep up the glitter and metallic, this simple paper Scandinavian garland will continue to make me happy and keep the winter months from getting too dark and dreary feeling.
+So after Christmas, when I’m less inclined to keep up the glitter and metallic, this simple paper Scandinavian garland will continue to make me happy and keep the winter months from getting too dark and dreary.

 How to Make a Scandinavian Christmas Garland